Digital Photo + Photo Code

 Users searching this are usually one step from submission and need a practical diagnosis, not another generic definition.
 The goal is to separate a broken workflow from a weak photo or the wrong output choice.

-When a passport photo code is not working, first check whether the application actually needs a code, then verify the digital photo behind it and fix route mismatch before retrying.
+If a passport photo code is not working, first check whether the application route actually asks for a code, whether the code was entered exactly, and whether support needs to resend or review the output.

 This troubleshooting page is designed for late-stage users who need a clear next action and should not be pushed into buying the wrong route twice.